 - Documentation of issues and committee recommendations as appropriate.

 5. The committee may determine that some concerns or issues would be best addressed by other hospital committees or departments.
-In these situations the case will be referred appropriately.
+In these situations, the case or concern will be referred appropriately.